Schema Transformations

 Regular Expression Transformations

-As an example of a Materialize with Regex transformation, if you have a log file with a field that contains a string of web URL data, you might want to transform the field into three virtual/materialized columns that each contain a specific part such as the domain, port, and path components for use with analysis or filtering purposes.
+As an example of a Materialize with Regex transformation, if you have a log file with a field that contains a string of web URL data, you might want to transform the field into three virtual/materialized columns that each contain a specific part such as the domain, port, and path components for use in analysis or filtering.

 After selecting the URL field and clicking the gear icon to transform it:

-- Make sure that Materialize with Regex is selected as the transformation.
+- Select Materialize with Regex as the transformation.

 - Type the regular expression pattern to use for each field, such as